awslabs/llrt/README.md

 LLRT (**L**ow **L**atency **R**un**t**ime) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over **10x** faster startup and up to **2x** overall lower cost compared to other JavaScript runtimes running on **AWS Lambda**

+LLRT is an experimental package.
+It is subject to change and intended only for evaluation purposes.

 <sub>LLRT - [DynamoDB Put, ARM, 128MB](example/functions/src/v3-lib.mjs):<sub>
 ![DynamoDB Put LLRT](./benchmarks/llrt-ddb-put.png "LLRT DynamoDB Put")